ClaireaLLL/computing-work/The Masqueraded truth.md

   "I'll go with you."
   Zion eased his grip and both of them ran.

   They found themselves in the woods away from the club.
+There was a flash of light, followed by another, another and another.
+After many consecutive flashes, all was finally calm and the world around Lilth faded into nothing.

+  "Ugh, what just happened?"
+Lilth asked.
+  Zion woke up beside her.